 - Cook the pasta according to the packet's instructions.
-Fresh pasta only needs 1 or 2 minutes, dry pasta a lot longer.
-Drain well and give the pasta back to the pan.
+Fresh pasta only needs 1 or 2 minutes, dried pasta longer.
+Drain well and return the pasta to the pan.

-- Chop the tomatoes and give them to the pan together with the vegetable stock.
+- Chop the tomatoes and add them to the pan together with the vegetable stock.
 Let cook for further 5 minutes.

-- Give the cooked sauce to the pasta in the pan, add the crumbled feta and mix well.
+- Pour the sauce to the pasta in the pan, add the crumbled feta and mix well.
 Adjust the taste with more salt and pepper if necessary.

-- Brush a casserole form with a little bit of olive oil.
-Give the pasta mixture to the form and sprinkle everything with the grated cheese.
+- Brush a casserole dish of about 25x20/10x8 inches with a little olive oil.
+Add the pasta mixture to the dish and sprinkle everything with the grated cheese.